Lemon poppy seed muffins made with a soft lemon muffin base, crunchy poppy seeds, and finished with a light lemon glaze.

 Lemon muffins

-- Preheat the oven to 428°F/220°C and prepare a muffin tin with paper liners.
+- Preheat the oven to 428°F / 220°C and line a muffin tin with paper liners.

-- In a large bowl, beat the softened butter with the sugar and lemon zest with a hand whisk or electric mixer for about 2-3 minutes.
+- In a large bowl, beat the softened butter with the sugar and lemon zest using a hand whisk or electric

-- Add the eggs and vanilla and mix again for one minute.
+- Add the eggs and vanilla and mix for 1 minute.

-- Then add the buttermilk and lemon juice and mix until smooth and liquid.
+- Add the buttermilk and lemon juice and mix until smooth.

-- Add the dry ingredients, flour, baking powder, baking soda, salt and poppy seeds with a spatula until the mixture is smooth and still a little lumpy.
+- Fold in the flour, baking powder, baking soda, salt, and poppy seeds with a spatula just until combined,

-- Pour the muffin batter with a tablespoon or an ice cream scoop, filling them completely.
+- Fill the muffin liners completely using a tablespoon or ice cream scoop.

 Lemon glaze

-- Pour the sugar glaze over the top of the muffins, sprinkle with poppy seeds and enjoy.
+- Drizzle the glaze over the cooled muffins, sprinkle with poppy seeds, and serve.

 Notes